nhm38/ECE4960/lab2-page.md

 ![JupyterLab echo and floats code](img/echo_3floats.JPG)

 ### Task 3
-- I wrote the following python code to
+- I wrote the following python code for a notification handler, a callback function which is called on notification, which updates the global variable when the specified characteristic changes.
+Its input parameters are the UUID and a byte array.
+The byte array is converted to a float and assigned to the global variable.

 ```
 ble_float = 0.0